There are many tools of prevention, including the following major tools:

 Adequate sleep Overview of Sleep Sleep is necessary for survival and good health, but why sleep is needed and exactly how it benefits people are not fully understood.
 One of sleep's benefits is its restorative effect on people's... read more is also an important part of a healthy lifestyle, particularly affecting mood and mental state.
 Insufficient sleep is a risk factor for injuries.

-Vaccines Childhood Vaccinations Children should be vaccinated to protect them against infectious diseases.
-Vaccines contain either noninfectious fragments of bacteria or viruses or whole forms of these organisms that have... read more have been enormously successful.
+Vaccines Childhood Vaccinations Vaccination protects children against many infectious diseases.
+Vaccines contain either noninfectious components of bacteria or viruses or whole forms of these organisms that have been weakened... read more have been enormously successful.
 Dangerous and sometimes fatal infectious diseases such as diphtheria, pertussis, tetanus, mumps, measles, rubella, and polio have decreased by more than 99% from their peak number of cases, thanks to the availability of effective and safe vaccines and their widespread use.
 Furthermore, vaccinations save about $16 in health care costs for every $1 spent.

-Many side effects have been attributed to vaccines (see Childhood Vaccination Concerns Childhood Vaccination Concerns Despite the strong vaccine safety systems in place in the United States, some parents remain concerned about the safety of childhood vaccines and the immunization schedule.
-These concerns have... read more ).
+Many side effects have been attributed to vaccines (see Childhood Vaccination Concerns Childhood Vaccination Concerns Despite the strong vaccine safety systems in place in the United States, some parents remain concerned about the use and schedule of vaccines in children.
+These concerns can lead some parents... read more ).
 Actual side effects that occur depend on the vaccine, but common side effects are usually minor and include swelling, soreness, and allergic reactions at the injection site, and sometimes fever or chills.
 More serious side effects can occur.
 They include autoimmune reactions (for example, Guillain-Barré syndrome, which causes temporary weakness or paralysis).
 However, serious side effects are very rare if vaccines are used appropriately.

 Systematic and extensive research has found no link between vaccines and other serious side effects such as autism.
 Reports that vaccines cause AIDS or sterility are urban legends and have no factual basis.
 Refusing vaccination to avoid side effects increases the risk of getting an infection, which is a much greater threat to health than are possible side effects of vaccination.